Zachary-Levesque/Smart-Flood-Detection-System/firmware/README.md

 # Firmware

-This is the ESP IDF project for the Smart Flood Detection System, targeting the ESP32.
+This is the ESP IDF project for the Smart Flood Detection System, targeting the ESP32 C3 Mini.

 ## Task Architecture

 The firmware is split into independent FreeRTOS tasks.
 Sensor state changes are sent to dedicated queues so the local alarm path remains isolated from networking.

-1. `sensor_task` polls the water sensor with ADC, debounces readings, logs state changes, and sends each `system_event_t` to the local alarm queue first and the remote alert queue second.
+1. `sensor_task` polls the Seeed Studio Grove Water Level Sensor over I2C, debounces readings, logs state changes, and sends each `system_event_t` to the local alarm queue first and the remote alert queue second.
 2. `alarm_task` consumes its dedicated queue and drives the local buzzer and LED.
 It has no dependency on WiFi or networking.
 3. `alert_task` consumes a separate queue and sends Telegram HTTPS alerts only when `wifi_manager_is_connected()` is true.
 4. `wifi_manager` connects to the configured access point and handles automatic reconnect after drops.